Optimize React Native Flatlist: ProCoders’ Performance Hacks in Several Steps

 Why settle for average?
 ProCoders knows 50+ programming languages and frameworks, plus the hacks to make them work harder for you.

-Frequent network requests can slow down your app and strain both performance and data usage.
-Caching API responses when appropriate can significantly improve performance, especially when dealing with static or rarely changing data.
+Frequent network requests can slow down your app and consume both performance and data.
+Caching API responses when possible can significantly improve performance especially for static or rarely changing data.

-ProCoders Hack: Libraries like react-query or axios-cache-adapter are great for handling request caching, ensuring that repeated network calls are avoided and previously fetched data is readily available without unnecessary delays.
+ProCoders Hack: Libraries like react-query or axios-cache-adapter are great for caching requests, so repeated network calls are avoided and previously fetched data is available without delay.

-Input fields, such as search bars, can cause performance issues if they trigger too many API requests while the user is typing.
-To prevent this, implement debouncing to delay making a request until the user stops typing, reducing the load on both the network and the app.
+Input fields like search bars can cause performance issues if they trigger too many API requests while the user is typing.
+To prevent this debounce input and delay the request until the user stops typing reducing the load on the network and the app.

-ProCoders Hack: You can implement debouncing easily with lodash.debounce or by creating custom hooks that delay actions, optimizing performance and improving the overall user experience.
+ProCoders Hack: You can debounce easily with lodash.debounce or create custom hooks that delay actions, optimizing performance and improving the user experience.

-ProCoders React Native Optimization Tips: Use Proguard for Android
+ProCoders React Native Tips: Use Proguard for Android

 Minify Code for Android

-Proguard is a tool that helps optimize and shrink Android app code by removing unused code and resources, making your app lighter and more efficient.
-Enabling Proguard in your Android build process ensures that the bytecode is minimized, resulting in faster load times and better performance.
+Proguard is a tool that minimizes and shrinks Android app code by removing unused code and resources, making the app lighter and more efficient.
+Enable Proguard in your Android build process and the bytecode will be minimized and the app will load faster and perform better.

 ProCoders Hack: Customize Proguard rules to control how code is minified without breaking functionality.
-This allows you to maintain full control over your app’s performance while still benefiting from optimized, minified code.
+This way you have full control over your app’s performance while still having the benefits of minified code.

 Proguard for Android

-React Navigation is widely used for managing app navigation, but if not optimized, it can lead to unnecessary re-renders and sluggish transitions.
+react-navigation is used to manage app navigation but if not optimized can cause unnecessary re-renders and slow transitions.

-ProCoders Hack: To improve navigation performance, use React.memo to memoize navigation screens and prevent redundant re-renders.
-Additionally, enable the lazy option in react-navigation to load screens only when they’re needed, reducing initial load times and improving overall app performance.
+ProCoders Hack: To improve navigation performance use React.memo to memoize navigation screens and prevent redundant re-renders.
+Also enable lazy in react-navigation to load screens only when needed, reducing initial load times and overall app performance.

 ProCoders’ Experience to Improve React Native Performance

-For Roth River’s IoT development, we used React Native to create a cross-platform mobile app that connected whiskey lovers and distillers in a whole new way.
-With React Native, we built a single codebase that worked seamlessly on both iOS and Android, saving time and ensuring the app felt native to each platform.
+For Roth River’s IoT development we used React to build a cross-platform mobile app that connected whiskey lovers and distillers in a whole new way.
+With React Native we built a single codebase that worked perfectly on both iOS and Android, saving time and making the app feel native to each platform.

 Optimizing the app was key.
-We focused on things like efficient state management and smart image handling to ensure real-time updates flowed smoothly, giving users the experience they expected—whether tracking their whiskey’s aging process or making custom requests.
-Thanks to these optimizations, the app runs quickly and feels responsive, bringing Roth River’s vision to life while allowing us to deliver a polished product faster than anticipated.
+We focused on things like efficient state management and smart image handling to ensure real-time updates flowed smoothly, giving users the experience they expected – whether tracking their whiskey’s aging process or making custom requests.
+Thanks to these optimizations the app runs fast and feels responsive, bringing Roth River’s vision to life and allowing us to deliver a polished product faster than expected.

 light bulbe